 “…dietary salt restriction…increased noradrenaline excretion by 77%…strong positive relationship between the excretion of serotonin and of noradrenaline…Salt restriction stimulates the serotonergic system in man.”

-Specific recommendations for daily water consumption are not generally founded on good physiology and fail to take into account individual variations in metabolism.
+I’m not a doctor and this isn’t health advice, but it seems to me that popular guidelines regarding daily water intake requirements, are not often founded on good physiology, and commonly fail to take into account individual variations in the state of metabolism.

 “…individual body fluid loss (and sweating rates) are influenced by a number of factors, including pubertal status, and can vary considerably between athletes and exercise conditions…dehydration accompanying prolonged exercise, especially in warm environments, can have health implications…SM [skim milk] is more effective than W [water] or a commercially available sports drink at replacing sweat losses and promoting rehydration.”